rachel-king4/PfDA_Assignment_2/README.md

 # PfDA_Assignment_2
-Repository for PfDA Assignment 2, created and maintained as part of the module Programming for Data Analysis, undertaken as part of the Higher Diploma in Science in Data Analytics in ATU, Galway in Winter 2023.
+Repository for PfDA Assignment 2, Winter 2023.

 ## **Contents**
 This repository contains a Jupyter notebook for an analysis of paleo-present climate data project completed for the Programming for Data Analytics Module undertaken as part of the Higher Diploma in Science in Data Analytics at ATU, Galway.